Kamildeeal/landing-page-figma-nextjs-tailwind/README.md

 In this project, I used a free designed landing page from Figma - https://www.figma.com/design/mVjpT84IChxhDcLq8Y0nDQ/Free-Landing-Page%2C-Desktop-%2B-Mobile---VC-(Community)?node-id=1-828&t=qjFrpCuDlRqkCkzW-0

-The app is fully responsive(mobile, smile, lg screens), built on top of Next.js with Tailwind for styling.
+The app is fully responsive (mobile, small, large screens), built on top of Next.js with Tailwind for styling.
+Added animations for better UI.

 The application features: